MyOwnRobs/myownrobs/publications/latinr2025/latinr2025_tutorial.md

 * Experience writing simple R functions and scripts.

 Target Persona: Our primary persona is "Cruz, the Aspiring Researcher."
-Cruz is a graduate student who is proficient in R, but finds the coding process to be slow and manual.
+Cruz is a graduate student who is proficient in R, but finds the coding process to be slow, repetitive, and manual.
 Cruz is motivated to learn new tools and techniques that can help write cleaner, more efficient code.
 This would allow Cruz to spend less time on coding logistics and more time on the core tasks of research, analysis, and publication.

 **How long will the tutorial last?**